IF YOU ARE LOOKING AT THE BLOG ON A PHONE PLEASE CHANGE TO WEB VIEW AT BOTTOM OF PAGE AS IT WILL LOOK BETTER, THANKS MICK.

 Silver-Washed Fritillary (Argynnis paphia).

-Heath Fritillary (Melitaea athalia).
+Southern Heath Fritillary (Melitaea nevadensis).

 We dropped back down to the car and headed to another nearby site, we parked on the side of a side track and then went for an uphill walk to some meadows higher up one of the valleys, as we walked up to a bramble patch Ed had found a few days earlier we had many of the species seen earlier but we did add

-Niobe Fritillary (Argynnis niobe) on the way up and a lot more Silver-washed around the Brambles as well as another Weavers, a rather tatty Small Pearl-bordered Fritillary (Boloria selene), Holly Blue (Celastrina argiolus) and an immature female Southern Hawker (Aeshna cyanea).
+Niobe Fritillary (Fabriciana niobe) on the way up and a lot more Silver-washed around the Brambles as well as another Weavers, a rather tatty Small Pearl-bordered Fritillary (Boloria selene), Holly Blue (Celastrina argiolus) and an immature female Southern Hawker (Aeshna cyanea).

 Silver-Washed Fritillary (Argynnis paphia).